Jewelry Care & Information

 Clean your jewelry before it becomes badly tarnished.

 It is much easier to remove tarnish and soil when it is minimal, so be sure to take regular care of your jewelry.
-The longer you go between cleanings the harder it is to restore it to its original luster.
+The longer you go between cleanings the harder it is to restore your metallic jewelry to its original luster.

 Always remove your jewelry before using any product that contains bleach, ammonia, alcohol, citrus juice, salt, detergent or turpentine.

 Avoid wearing your jewelry while swimming in chlorinated or salt water.
 Prolonged soaking in water can loosen stones in their settings and damage porous stones like turquoise.
 You should also remove your jewelry before bathing.

 Ultrasonic cleaners can damage your stones.

 Only the hardest stones like diamonds can be cleaned this way.
 Pearls, shells, coral, turquoise, opal, lapis and many other stones can be permanently changed and can even break into pieces with this type of jewelry cleaner.

 Store your jewelry in the proper manner.

-Check for loose stones or parts and have them repaired right away so as not to loose any stones or parts.
+Check for loose stones or parts and have them repaired right away so as not to lose any stones or parts.